 If you look carefully towards the end of the arches, you might even see a few faces!

 Overall, I absolutely loved Park Guell.
 It is an amazing day out but can be done in a couple of hours if you have other things to see.
 Park Guell would be suitable for kids because they love exploring the tunnels and little buildings!

 Remember to book in advance and take water if it is a hot day.
 There are plenty of tapas and Paella restaurants nearby for when you are ready to eat.

-If you loved this post, look out for my next blog on Gaudi in Barcelona!
-You might also like to read about Barcelona – Top 5 Travel Tips.
+If you loved this post, look out for my next blog on Art Nouveau in Barcelona in Barcelona!
+You might also like to read about Barcelona Travel Tips.